montehurd/PhabricatorQuickTag/README.md

 # PhabricatorQuickTag

-Quickly tag tickets from columns on various projects into any column on a destination project.
+Quickly tag tickets from columns on source projects into columns on destination projects.

 ## Installation
 ### From a Terminal window